Dosing & Administration | TRINTELLIX (vortioxetine)

 Tablets shown not actual size.

-• The efficacy and safety of doses above 20 mg/day have not been evaluated in controlled clinical trials
+• The efficacy and safety of doses above 20 mg/day have not been evaluated1

 • Prior to initiating treatment with TRINTELLIX, screen patients for personal or family history of bipolar disorder, mania, or hypomania1

-• Although patients can abruptly discontinue therapy with TRINTELLIX, it is recommended that doses of 15 mg/day or 20 mg/day be reduced to 10 mg/day for one week prior to full discontinuation if possible1
+• Although patients can abruptly discontinue therapy with TRINTELLIX, it is recommended that doses of 15 mg/day or 20 mg/day be reduced to 10 mg/day for 1 week prior to discontinuation1

 • Concomitant administration of TRINTELLIX and strong CYP2D6 inhibitors or strong CYP inducers may require a dose adjustment of TRINTELLIX1